 Have a first look, or follow tradition and wait until the ceremony?
 Invite friends you haven't seen in a long time, or keep it simple?
 Where should I invest the majority of my budget?
 There are so many things to consider when planning a wedding.
-As wedding photographers we tend to notice trends that make a wedding day seem to flow more easily than others.
-I was so excited to talk with a lot of wedding photographers and married couples to see what they would do differently.
+Who has the insight scoop to the find out the top things people would change about their wedding day ?
+Wedding photographers, of course!
+As a wedding photographer, you tend to notice trends that make a wedding day seem to flow more easily than others.
+Our friend, Callie Beale, has spent countless hours talking with a countless amount of wedding photographers and married couples to see what they would do differently.

 1) Smaller bridal party.
 Hands down- this was the most common response.